-We use the flight trajectory mentioned in experiment 2.1 to compare the location speed before and after PointRefine-Net.
-The results are shown in Table 5.
+We use the flight trajectory mentioned in Experiment 2.1 to compare the localization speed before and after PointRefine-Net.
+The results are shown in Table 7.
 BboxLocate-Net algorithm has better real-time capability, but PointRefine-Net algorithm has higher location accuracy while the real-time capability is kept in the same level.